 “That pretty much describes where I grew up, and where we work now,” says FACES Director Dr. Tomás Magaña.
 “The accomplishments of our alumni show that investments in youth are well worth the effort.
 If we can boost participants’ high school graduation rates in Oakland, we can do that in Detroit.
 If low-income kids of color in California can become doctors, social workers, and physician’s assistants, they can in New Mexico, too.”

-In Detroit, the FACES program will join after-school programming at the Downtown Boxing Gym, which is supported in part through funding from Detroit natives Eminem and Madonna.
-The grant will also support the development of a mentorship program between existing affiliate programs and new ones, an expansion within California’s Alameda County, and an increase in outreach efforts to keep connected with program alumni entering the healthcare workforce.
+In Detroit, the FACES program will soon join after-school programming at the Downtown Boxing Gym, which is supported in part through funding from Detroit natives Eminem and Madonna.
+The grant also supports the development of a mentorship program between existing affiliate programs and new ones, an expansion within California’s Alameda County, and an increase in outreach efforts to keep connected with program alumni entering the healthcare workforce.

-FACES for the Future has been highlighted by a recent California Healthcare Association report as a “best practice program for building internships for youth interested in health careers,” and it has been showcased in People magazine and by NBC’s Dr. Nancy Snyderman.
+FACES for the Future has been highlighted by a California Healthcare Association report as a “best practice program for building internships for youth interested in health careers,” and it has been showcased in People magazine and by NBC’s Dr. Nancy Snyderman.

 The FACES Coalition has been awarded a grant through the Department of Health and Human Services, Office of Minority Health to further develop FACES programs in communities of need.
 Entitled the National Workforce Diversity Pipeline Program, the intention of the grant is to continue efforts to create a skilled, diversified health workforce to positively impact health disparities facing communities of color.

-Reproduced from Public Health Institute website.
+Reproduced in part from the Public Health Institute website.